gl-eb/minimal-doc/_extensions/minimal-doc/typst-template.typ

   toc: false,
   doc,
 ) = {
+  // parse arguments
+  if not titleinheader {
+    titleinheader = false
+  }

   // if header is unset so far, start assembling it if header == none {
     // if title is specified, add it to the header